aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 ### Create a S3 bucket and upload data
-Next, let’s create a S3 bucket for storing spark pod templates and sample data.
+Next, let’s create a S3 bucket for storing Spark pod templates and sample data.
-*Note*: Please change the bucket name in s3.yaml as well as in eventbridge.yaml and sfn.yaml.
-You also need to update upload-inputdata.sh and upload-spark-scripts.sh with the new bucket name.
-If you don’t see the bucket got created, you can check the log from ACK S3 controller pod for details.
-The error is mostly caused by the bucket with the same name has existed.
+*Note*: Please change the bucket name in `s3.yaml` as well as in `eventbridge.yaml` and `sfn.yaml`.
+You also need to update `upload-inputdata.sh` and `upload-spark-scripts.sh` with the new bucket name.
+If you don’t see the bucket got created, you can check the log from the ACK S3 controller pod for details.
+The error is mostly caused by a bucket with the same name already existing.

 ```bash